 Also my husband did a lot of preparation of different bone broths and soups and a lot of stocking in the kitchen so he wouldn’t have to do a lot of cooking.

-And then our friends also brought stuff from their culture as post partum recipes.
-Our friend Jules f.e. made a Korean post partum seaweed soup, that was really special.
+And then our friends also brought in stuff from their culture as postpartum recipes.
+Our friend Jules f.e. made a Korean postpartum seaweed soup, that was really special.
 My friend Liv made me lactation cookies.
 And my friend Anja took the keys when we were in the hospital and stock the whole house.
 It was so beautiful when we came home.
 She had filled the apartment with flowers and so many snacks: nuts, fruits, fruit bars, cereal bars, just a lot of nourishing high end snacks putting them right next to the bed so that we could just stay there the whole time.

 What was your best postpartum date night so far?

 My best night was at seven weeks when I left the country for a day on my own.
-It kind of brought a closure to that very rough post partum and I would advice this to anyone with the same experience.
+It kind of brought a closure to that very rough postpartum and I would advise this to anyone with the same experience.